-- \We report Scope 1, Scope 2 and Scope 3 emissions as defined by the GHG Protocol: - Scope 1 emissions are direct emissions from the burning of fuels or from refrigerant losses by the emitter. - Scope 2 emissions are indirect emissions generated by the energy purchased or acquired by the emitter. - Scope 3 emissions are indirect emissions that occur in a company's value chain.
-All figures rounded to the nearest tonne. - \\Targets boundaries and calculations completed in accordance with reporting requirements for the Ellen Macarthur Foundation New Plastics Economy Global Commitment.
+- We report Scope 1, Scope 2 and Scope 3 emissions as defined by the GHG Protocol: - Scope 1 emissions are direct emissions from the burning of fuels or from refrigerant losses by the emitter. - Scope 2 emissions are indirect emissions generated by the energy purchased or acquired by the emitter. - Scope 3 emissions are indirect emissions that occur in a company's value chain.
+All figures rounded to the nearest tonne. - Targets boundaries and calculations completed in accordance with reporting requirements for the Ellen Macarthur Foundation New Plastics Economy Global Commitment. - Donations were significantly higher due to Covid19 pandemic implications.